TexZK/hexrec/README.rst

 The package can also be run as a command line tool, by running the `hexrec` package itself (``python -m hexrec``), providing some record file  utilities.

+You can also create you own standalone executable, or download a precompiled one from the ``pyinstaller`` folder.

 .. image:: _static/architecture.svg
     :alt: Architecture